Critique-Coder: Enhancing Coder Models by Critique Reinforcement Learning: Experiment

 \subsection{Transferable Reasoning Ability}

-To examine whether the critique and reasoning abilities learned by \textsc{Critique-Coder} extend beyond coding tasks, we further evaluate the model on the BIG-Bench Extra Hard (BBEH) logic reasoning benchmark \citep{kazemi2025big}.
-As shown in~\autoref{tab:bbeh}, \textsc{Critique-Coder} achieves consistent improvements over both the baseline \textsc{Qwen3-4B} and its RL-trained variant across all four reasoning subtasks.
-In particular, it outperforms the Qwen3-4B-RL model by +4.5 points on BoardgameQA, leading to an overall average gain of +4.0 points, and surpasses the base model by +6.1 points on average.
-These results indicate that the critique-enhanced training paradigm not only improves performance in coding benchmarks but also strengthens general reasoning capabilities.
+To examine whether the critique and reasoning abilities learned by \textsc{Critique-Coder} extend beyond coding tasks, we evaluate the model on the BIG-Bench Extra Hard (BBEH) logic reasoning benchmark \citep{kazemi2025big}.
+As shown in~\autoref{tab:bbeh}, \textsc{Critique-Coder} consistently outperforms both the baseline \textsc{Qwen3-4B} and its RL-trained variant across all four reasoning subtasks, achieving an average improvement of +6.1 points over the base model.
+The gains are especially pronounced on more structured and constraint-intensive tasks such as Time Arithmetic (+8.0) and Zebra Puzzles (+7.5), which require multi-step logical consistency rather than surface-level pattern matching.
+Moreover, despite being optimized with reinforcement learning, Qwen3-4B-RL shows only limited improvements, whereas \textsc{Critique-Coder} achieves an additional +4.0 average gain and outperforms it by +4.5 points on BoardgameQA.
+Notably, we use the same inference configuration for all models, suggesting that the gains are driven by critique-enhanced training rather than evaluation-time settings.
+Overall, these results indicate that critique-enhanced training provides additional benefits over standard RL optimization and effectively improves reasoning abilities that transfer beyond coding tasks.